Pilot Knob State Nature Preserve: Geography and nature

 Pilot Knob State Nature Preserve initially consisted of 308 acres that were dedicated on September 26, 1985, while an additional 949.93 acres were later added by the Kentucky Land Heritage Conservation Fund, bringing the total to 1,257.93 acres.
 The highest point of the preserve, Pilot Knob, sits at an elevation of 730 feet (220 m).
 Pilot Knob is also sometimes referred to as "Boone's Overlook".
 The Cumberland Plateau, the Knobs region and the Bluegrass region can be seen from this vantage point.
-Pilot Knob itself is made of Pennsylvanian conglomerate sandstone estimated to be around 280 million years old.
+Pilot Knob itself is made of Pennsylvanian conglomerate sandstone.
 Many different types of sediments are embedded into the rock as a result of an ancient stream that used to flow there.
 Parts of this conglomerate rock were quarried and used for millstones.

 The preserve has an oak-hickory secondary forest and consists of many different forest communities that vary due to elevation, soil inconsistencies and variances in sunlight and moisture levels.
 The Blackjack oak and Virginia pine trees towards the top of the summit are stunted in growth after adapting to being exposed to harsher conditions such as elevated sunlight and winds.

 The Kentucky Ornithological Society recognizes Pilot Knob State Nature Preserve as an Eastern Kentucky birding location.